twolob/Taskify/README.md

 **Use ___**

-Simply visit the [roject](https://localhost:port) and start prompting.
+Simply visit the [Project](https://localhost:port) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)